 Arena of Verona: twenty centuries of history

-The Amphitheatre , better known as the Arena of Verona, was erected in the first half of the century A.D. outside the city walls.
-It could accommodate about 30,000 spectators; more than 20.000 people reached Verona when gladiators fights were organized in summer time.
+Amphitheatre is the name, but it’s better known as the Arena of Verona.
+Erected in the first half of the century A.D. outside the city walls it could accommodate about 30,000 spectators; more than 20.000 people reached Verona when gladiators fights were organized in summer time.
 From the Middle Ages onwards tournaments were held in the amphitheater of Verona, rides, carousels, sporting events, theater performances, etc. …

-The elliptical building, was originally equipped with four rings and three galleries.
+Originally, the elliptical building, was equipped with four rings and three galleries.
 The outer ring or the fassade was completely out of stone.
-Today, only a small part of the fassade has survived after the earthquake of the year 1117.
+The outward appearance of the Amphitheatre is different today from the ancient aspect since almost all the external ring, which was the real facade, has collapsed.
+As a resault only a small part of the facade has survived after the earthquake of the year 1117.

 The capacity of the Arena is therefore reduced to 22,000 spectators.
-In addition to the auditorium, podium, arena and vomitoria, which are parts of great archaeological interest, it is also possible to visit the ambulatory, arches and corridors.
+In addition to the auditorium, podium, arena and vomitoria, which are parts of great archaeological interest, most noteworthy is the visit to the ambulatory, arches and corridors.